Bluetooth 5, Refined for the IoT

 LE Coded PHYs also use a slightly different packet format versus the 1M and 2M PHYs.
 A coding indicator (CI) and TERM1and TERM2 headers are added into the LE packet.

 Bluetooth 5 un-coded vs. coded PHY packet format

 Using the coded PHYs improves the RX sensitivity, which also means improved range.
 Typically, a 4-6 dB RX sensitivity improvement can be achieved using either the 500 kbps or 125 kbps PHY and this usually converts to a 2-4x range improvement.
-The downside of the LE Coded PHY is of course that the TX and RX times are going to be longer, which increases the average power consumption.
+The downside of the LE Coded PHY is longer TX and RX times, which increases the average power consumption.
 The table below summarizes the key parameters of LE Coded PHY’s.

 |LE Coded PHY||Symbol rate||Error detection||Error correction||Range multiplier||PDU Length||Minimum packet time||Maximum packet time||Maximum throughput|

 |1 M symbols/s||CRC||FEC||2||0 - 257 B||720 µs||17040 µs||382 kbps|

 |1 M symbols/s||CRC||FEC||4||0 - 257 B||462 µs||4542 µs||112 kbps|

 Forward Error Correction and Pattern Mapper

 LE Coded PHYs also change the bit stream processing for TX and RX operations and add two steps into the packet transmissions and reception.
 First, forward error correction is applied to the packet so that the receiver can correct bit errors upon reception of the packet and improve packet error rate.
 Second, a pattern mapper is applied to the packet to improve the efficiency of the communications.
 The figure below shows the new bit stream PDU processing sequence.